Monday - Friday: 9 a.m. - 5 p.m.

 Weekend Hours with Game:

-The AquaSox play home games at Everett Memorial Stadium; opened 34 years ago in 1984, it has a seating capacity of 3,682.
+The AquaSox play home games at Funko Field at Everett Memorial Stadium; opened 34 years ago in 1984, it has a seating capacity of 3,682.

-On June 17, 1987, with 3,122 fans watching, Ken Griffey, Jr. hit his first professional home run over the left field wall landing in the street approximately 387 feet from home plate.
-A plaque on the sidewalk marks the site just outside the left field wall at Everett Memorial Stadium.
+On June 17, 1987, with 3,122 fans watching, Ken Griffey, Jr. hit his first professional home run over the left-field wall landing in the street approximately 387 feet from home plate.
+A plaque on the sidewalk marks the site just outside the left-field wall at Funko Field at Everett Memorial Stadium.